Categories: Electromagnetism, Physics, Plasma physics.

 Rmvcharλcharη/μ0\begin{aligned} \boxed{ \mathrm{R_m} \equiv \frac{v_\mathrm{char} \lambda_\mathrm{char}}{\eta / \mu_0} } \end{aligned}

-If Rm1\mathrm{R_m} \ll 1, the plasma is “electrically viscous”, such that resistivity needs to be accounted for, whereas if Rm1\mathrm{R_m} \gg 1, the resistivity is negligible, in which case we have ideal MHD:
+If Rm1\mathrm{R_m} \ll 1, the plasma is “electrically viscous”, meaning resistivity needs to be accounted for, whereas if Rm1\mathrm{R_m} \gg 1, the resistivity is negligible, in which case we have ideal MHD:

 References